somiandras/udacity-data-wrangling/report.md

 __Possible problems:__
 * The data might change frequently (either temporarily or permanently) so frequent updates and monitoring is needed (that's where crowdsourcing and gamification might come into play)
-* The public transport system of Budapest is huge which might produce vast amount of new data to process.
+* The public transport system of Budapest is huge which might produce vast amount of data to process.

 ``` python
 > db.budapest.find({'highway': 'bus_stop'}).count()